generic-github-user/main/README.md

 A new network object can be created using the `new cs.network` constructor.

-Config:

-- Nodes
-  - Inputs
-    - The number of input nodes (`data/input`) to be added to the new network.
-    - Optional? `Yes`
-    - Default value: `5`
-    - Example: `{"input": 128}`
-    - Property name: `config.input`
-  - Outputs
-    - The number of output nodes (`data/output`) to be added to the new network.
-    - Optional? `Yes`
-    - Default value: `5`
-    - Example: `{"output": 128}`
-    - Property name: `config.output`
-  - Value
-    - Information about the value nodes (`data/value`) to be added to the new network.
-    - Optional? `Yes`
-    - Example: `{"value": {"num": 5, "value": }}`
-    - Property name: `config.value`
-    - Number
-      - The number of value nodes to be added to the new network.
-This must be at least 0.
-This can either be formatted as a constant value or as a minimum and maximum value that will be randomly selected between from a uniform distribution, non-inclusive, and rounded to the nearest integer.
-      - Optional? `Yes`
-      - Default value: `10`
-      - Example
-        - `{"value": {"num": 10}}`
-        - `{"value": {"num": {"min": 5, "max": 15}}}`
-      - Property name: `config.value.num`
-      - Minimum
-        - The lower bound for the number of value nodes.
-This is not needed if a constant value is provided.
-        - Optional? `Yes`
-        - Default value: `5`
-        - Property name: `config.value.num.min`
-      - Maximum
-        - The upper bound for the number of value nodes.
-This is not needed if a constant value is provided.
-        - Optional? `Yes`
-        - Default value: `15`
-        - Property name: `config.value.num.max`
-    - Value
-      - The starting value of value nodes can either be formatted as a constant value or as a minimum and maximum value that will be randomly selected between from a uniform distribution, non-inclusive.
-A normal (Gaussian) distribution option is planned.
-      - Optional? `Yes`
-      - Default value: `0`
-      - Example
-        - `{"value": {"value": 0}}`
-        - `{"value": {"value": {"min": -1, "max": 1}}}`
-      - Property name: `config.value.value`
-      - Minimum
-        - The lower bound for a randomly selected value for value nodes.
-This is not needed if a constant value is provided.
-        - Optional? `Yes`
-        - Default value: `-1`
-        - Property name: `config.value.value.min`
-      - Maximum
-        - The upper bound for a randomly selected value for value nodes.
-This is not needed if a constant value is provided.
-        - Optional? `Yes`
-        - Default value: `1`
-        - Property name: `config.value.value.max`

 Example:

 The following code will create a new network with 5 input nodes and 5 output nodes and store it in a new variable called `network`.